-Capacity development activity at village level will be mostly done in the form of training and awareness building that are focusing on strengthening coastal community's capacity in climaterelated knowledge as well as planning, implementing and monitoring village adaptation plan.
+Capacity development activities being conducted throughout the program will provide social, economic and environmental benefits and improving gender equality and empowering women related to climate change for the vulnerable communities in particular, and the city in general dapacity development activity at village level will be mostly done in the form of training and awareness building that are focusing on strengthening coastal community's capacity in climaterelated knowledge as well as planning, implementing and monitoring village adaptation plan.
 These activities will introduce new knowledge that intending to stimulate behaviour changes.
 For the local environment this would mean less adverse environmental impact from anthropogenic activity as well as an opportunity for promoting new ecosystem services (e.g. coastal conservation activity) and increasing social capital.
-The community thus will obtain social benefit in the form of improved knowledge and capacity to better address climate-related issue which in turn will increase their adaptive capacity to climate risks: and also environmental benefit that derived from behavioural changes.
+The community thus will obtain social benefit in the form of improved knowledge and capacity to better address climate-related issue which in turn will increase their adaptive capacity to climate risks; and also environmental benefit that derived from behavioural changes.
 Meanwhile the economic benefit comes as an indirect impact of capacity development at village level, particularly from alternative livelihood training that is aimed to increase the coastal population income.
 The training and awareness building will also raise some gender issues related with the climate change such as gender mainstreaming on climate action into village development plans, , including the impacts of climate change on women.
 Women actually have the potential to become effective change actors or agents related to climate change adaptation, where their knowledge and expertise can be utilized in adaptation strategies.
 Despite this potential, there are still some gap that needs to be address so that women can actively involve in decision-making process, particularly gaps related to management of important resources to meet the needs of their lives and their families.
 Accordingly, the vulnerable groups (including women) will be trained and equipped with new skills; and open up new employment opportunities for them.
-The total target of training and workshop participants at the village level will be attended by 360 participants where 100 participants are women
+The total target of training and workshop participants at the vallage level will be attended by 360 participants where 100 participants are women